DorenCalliku/markdown-cv/index.md

 __machine learning, python__ - pipelines for clinical data, including electrophysiology and neuroimaging; concentration on fairness and explainability.

-__knowledge graphs, ontologies__ - simplifying text through merging scientific ontologies.
+__knowledge graphs, ontologies__ - text extraction and analysis for scientific ontologies.

 __web, flask__ - full-stack development of prototypes for startups of different industries.